By Jody McCutcheon

 All isn’t doom and gloom, though.
 At least one US politician is maintaining some level-headedness: in October, California Governor Jerry Brown stopped legislation that would have allowed the telecom industry to inundate the state with mini-towers.
 Brown’s bold actions have permitted localities a say in where and how many cell towers are placed.

 The state of Hawaii has stopped 5G and smart meters by collectively threatening to charge every person who installed such meters with liability for any health problems residents may suffer.
-Moreover, 180 scientists have started a petition to warn of 5G potential health effects.
+Moreover, 180 scientists have started a petition to warn of the dangers of 5G, especially its potential health effects.
 Maybe these actions will afford more time for additional studies and data collection.
 Just as importantly, maybe they’ll cause other politicians and figureheads to reflect on what they’ve been pushing for.

-In the meantime, we as individuals must do everything we can to protect ourselves.
+In the meantime, we as individuals must do everything we can to protect ourselves against the dangers of 5G.
 Here’s what you can do:

 - Whenever possible, limit your exposure: use an anti-radiation headset or speaker mode while talking on a cellphone.